isaccanedo/-git-commit-message-convention/README.md

 | `release`     | for publishing commit |
 | `wip`         | for work in progress commit |
 | `chore`       | for other operations commit |

-If the prefix is the below types, it will appear in the changelog.

-- `new` (`feature`)
-- `bug`
-- `performance`
-- `security`
-- `improvement`
-- `deprecated`
-- `breaking`

-# Scope
-The scope could be anything specifying place or category of the commit change.
-For example $location, $browser, $compile, $rootScope, ngHref, ngClick, ngView, feature1, etc...

-# Subject
-The subject contains succinct description of the change:

-* use the imperative, present tense: "change" not "changed" nor "changes"
-* don't capitalize first letter
-* no dot (.) at the end

-# Message Body
-Just as in the **Subject**, use the imperative, present tense: "change" not "changed" nor "changes".
-The body should include the motivation for the change and contrast this with previous behavior.

-# Message Footer
-The Message Footer should contain any information about **Notes** and also Message Footer should be **recommended** [GitHub Issue](https://github.com/features#issues) ID Reference, Ex. `Issue #27`, `Fixes #1`, `Closes #2`, `Resolves #3`.

-**Notes** should start with the word `NOTE:` with a space or two newlines.
-The rest of the commit message is then used for this.

-# Revert
-If the commit reverts a previous commit, it should begin with revert:, followed by the header of the reverted commit.
-In the body it should say: This reverts commit <hash>., where the hash is the SHA of the commit being reverted.

 # Emojis